 Many people feel anxious in different situations, such as before exams, interviews, or health checks.
-Although it can feel uncomfortable feeling anxious at these times, it is normal.
+Although this can feel uncomfortable, it is normal.

-To try to reduce these feelings, you might find yourself checking things over and over again to make sure they’re correct, putting things off until the last minute, or avoid certain things.
+You might find yourself checking things many times to make sure they’re correct, putting things off until the last minute, or avoiding certain things.

 Symptoms can include:

-- You find it hard to control your worrying
+- Finding it hard to control your worrying.

-- You experience some physical symptoms, such as feeling on-edge or irritable, muscle tension, or finding it hard to concentrate
+- Physical symptoms, such as feeling on-edge or irritable, muscle tension, or finding it hard to concentrate.

 If you would like to know more about generalised anxiety, please see the booklet and video on this page.